-- "Use of an appropriate SAFETI process to determine what, if any, insurance may be required to help ensure orderly marketing." - The need for mandatory insurance within the context of sound marketing policy - How to effectively return the poultry industry to a system of orderly marketing? - Consideration of the impact of mandatory insurance on the industries as a whole, including competitive pricing, foregone opportunities, the availability (or lack thereof) of government funding and related considerations. - Decisions and rationale are publicly available in a timely manner.
+- "Use of an appropriate SAFETI process to determine what, if any, insurance may be required to help ensure orderly marketing." - The need for mandatory insurance within the context of sound marketing policy.
+How to effectively return the poultry industry to a system of orderly marketing? - Consideration of the impact of mandatory insurance on the industries as a whole, including competitive pricing, foregone opportunities, the availability (or lack thereof) of government funding and related considerations. - Decisions and rationale are publicly available in a timely manner.

 A five-phase approach is proposed to address the BC FIRB directions.
-For each phase a comprehensive stakeholder engagement strategy would be developed and implemented encompassing the following points:
+A comprehensive stakeholder engagement strategy will be implemented that encompasses the following points:

-- Utilize the poultry boards and commission websites for industry stakeholder and public comment. - Presentations to the five poultry associations for input and comment. - Distribution of information to and direct follow-up with the allied trades for input and comment. - Compilation of input and comment into a report with response where appropriate and posted to the poultry boards and commission websites for validation.
+- Utilize the poultry boards and commission websites for posting information and reports on the Review and to receive industry stakeholder and public comment. - Distribution of information to and presentations to the five poultry associations for input and comment. - Distribution of information to and direct follow-up with the allied trades for input and comment. - Compilation of input and comment into a report with response where appropriate and posted to the poultry boards and commission websites for validation.